David Cameron (Australian actor)

 David Cameron is an Australian actor and director.

 Lead screen roles he has played are The Keepers as Rick Zammit, Water Under the Bridge as Neil Atkins, and Down the Wind as Simon Jess.
 Other roles include Russell Hardwick in The Sullivans and Tom in My First Wife.

-Thompson has a long theatre career including the first Australia staging of The Rocky Horror Show (1968, Independent Theatre) A Whip Round for Percy Grainger (1982, Playbox Theatre), and The Common Pursuit (1987, Russell Street Theatre).
+Cameron has a long theatre career including the first Australia staging of The Rocky Horror Show (1968, Independent Theatre) A Whip Round for Percy Grainger (1982, Playbox Theatre), and The Common Pursuit (1987, Russell Street Theatre).